thaisdalsasso/Protein_annotation/README.md

 # Protein annotation

-Scripts for protein annotation tools
+A collection of scripts for protein annotation across multiple tools.